Signing up your apprentice or trainee

-Your AAC checks the Contract and Summary Training Plan and submits them to the Department of Education and Training - State Training Services for approval.
+Your AAC checks the Contract and Summary Training Plan and submits them to the Department of Industry - State Training Services for approval.

 - Training may start from the commencement date of the apprenticeship.

 State Training Services will send you a letter advising of approval of the apprenticeship/traineeship.